chenxingqiang/jax-ml/doc/modules/calibration.rst

 ^^^^^^^^

-The `method="isotonic"` fits a non-parametric isotonic regressor, which outputs a step-wise non-decreasing function, see :mod:`sklearn.isotonic`.
+The `method="isotonic"` fits a non-parametric isotonic regressor, which outputs a step-wise non-decreasing function, see :mod:`xlearn.isotonic`.
 It minimizes:

 .. math::
        \sum_{i=1}^{n} (y_i - \hat{f}_i)^2